mkierzenka/SWDevProj/report/doc.md

 One current problem with it is that it only supports two clients and a server.
 Working on a fix.
 Most of the networking functionality required for this project is set up.

+Remaining tasks for M2
+-Create clases for distributed KV store: Key, Value, KVStore; this should be fairly straightforward
+-Client level: create DistributedArray object, modify DataFrames to store a DistributedArray and a KVStore, rather than holding its own data; could be complex, need to figure out more specifics for how we want to break up the data -Figure out how we want to serialize all of our classes -Create Application level: fairly straightforward, mainly uses classes from bottom two layers